 - Pain and suffering

-- Your past, present, and future medical needs
+- Your past, present, and future medical needs and other medical expenses

 - Physical therapy